 Hello adventurer!
 We've got all the best loot here, also known as top-notch PC games news, reviews, and features.
 Dig in and level up your knowledge stats.

 And there's plenty of diversity to boot.
 Just in the selection below we've got interplanetary exploration, lightsaber duels, bloodthirsty vampires, irradiated mutants who need to be beaten with golf clubs, and a whole lot more.

 So let's venture forth.
 Here's our list of the top PC RPGs…

 The Witcher 3: Wild Hunt

 Every quest is an opportunity to not just learn more about the world, but to be drawn into it.
-A simple monster contract, directing series protagonist Geralt to slaughter a monster (there are many such quests, and for the first time it actually feels like we’re getting to see Geralt doing his actual job), can transform into an elaborate series of consequence laden stories that span several hours, closing and opening doors as it hurtles towards a usually satisfying conclusion.
+A simple monster contract, such as directing series protagonist Geralt to slaughter a monster (there are many such quests, and for the first time it actually feels like we’re getting to see Geralt doing his actual job), can transform into an elaborate series of consequence-laden stories that span several hours, closing and opening doors as it hurtles towards an usually satisfying conclusion.

 Even better, CD Projekt Red produced arguably the best DLC ever made with Hearts of Stone and Blood & Wine, which has an even better quest than the base game.
 The Witcher 3 really is something to be devoured until nothing remains.

 Want more?
 Here's our The Witcher 3: Wild Hunt review.

 Pillars of Eternity is an exceptional RPG.
 It evokes the best parts of the classic Infinity Engine games like Baldur’s Gate and Planescape: Torment (both found elsewhere on this list) while striking out on its own path with a compelling fantasy yarn and a richly detailed original world.